Apply to the Honors College: Incoming Freshmen

 New for 2013-2014 the Terry Foundation is offering a transfer scholarship of $12,000 per year.

 If you have questions about the application process, please email the Honors College at email@example.com

-Have questions for a current Honors student?
-Email an Honors Ambassador.
+If you have questions for a current Honors student, please email an Honors Ambassador.